eliasdjup/INF115-CA3/README.md

 `users`, `subscriptions`, `bikes`, `stations` and `trips`.

 ## Development Environment
 This task is web oriented and you are supposed to connect your front-end (HTML and PHP) to the backend (SQL on XAMPP).
+The "A" in XAMPP means Apache, Apache is a http server that looks for front end files like php files in the folder called "htdocs" (default front end folder).
-To do this you must place the given `CE3.php` file inside XAMPP `htdocs` folder.
+You should place the given `CE3.php` file inside XAMPP `htdocs` folder.
 Its location differs between operating systems.

 The `CE3.php` file can be found at https://github.com/eliasdjup/INF115-CA3